A Comparison of Three Approaches to Assist Users in Memorizing System-Assigned Passwords

 Reference

-Michael Clark, Scott Ruoti, and Michael Mendoza Kent Seamons.
+Michael Clark, Scott Ruoti, Michael Mendoza, and Kent Seamons.
 2024.
 A comparison of three approaches to assist users in memorizing system-assigned passwords.
 In Proceedings of the 13th Symposium on Usable Security.
 ACM.

 Downloads